WindyBoss/hmtl-lessons/additional_description/README.md

 ## (Try Catch)
 Method, which helps to catch errors after parsing the JSON from for ex. backend or localStorage

-- try -> responsible for handling the average code, which must be done by interpretator
+- try -> responsible for handling the average code, which must be done by interpretation
 - catch -> responsible for handling code, if the errors occur after doing [try] part.

 try {